Interview with Evacomics, a Singaporean manga artist

 A lot of things about Japanese culture fascinate me.
 There is a good and bad side.
 Most people would see the good side of Japan, but because I studied there for three and a half years, I also see the bad side.
 It’s just that the good side of Japan tends to be more viral as I compare it with Singapore.

-I had a culture shock for staying there for so long.
-There were some negative things about Japan, so I was trying to find something good about it again to motivate me.
+I was culture-shocked by staying there for so long.
+There were some negative things about Japan, so I tried to find something good about it again to motivate myself.
 At that time, I missed Singapore very much and recalled what it was like back home.
 So, my first comic was about the parks in Singapore and Japan.

 evacomics ikeda spa interview